outfox/fennecs/www/cookbook/appetizers/index.md

 They also toy with different ways of accessing data through **fenn**ecs to give you a taste of what's possible, expanding palates and repertoires.
 :::

-Got an idea?
-Contributions are welcome!
-They need to run, they need to provide line-by-line documentation, and if possible, they should fit into a single file und 200 lines of ode.

 ::: warning :neofox_solder_googly: WHAT THEY'RE NOT
 These examples are not best practices, nor good practices. _**They're practice.**_